Athlete’s Foot Treatment

 - Wear socks that keep your feet dry, and change them frequently if you sweat heavily

-Tips to Control Athlete’s Foot:
+Tips to Control Athlete’s Foot

 For those who have been infected by this fungus and are experiencing symptoms of athlete’s foot, you should contact Dr. Jamshidinia at his Los Angeles practice to get Athlete’s foot treatment immediately to prevent the spread of the disease to other areas of the body.
 Consider these helpful tips to help control your symptoms: